seanpwolf/AutoSplitters/DarkSoulsASL/README.md

 ### Supported Versions

-Most of the testing was done on the current official Steam version, however any Steamworks based versions should work.
-Any GFWL based versions of the game, however, do *not* work.
+Most of the testing was done on the current official Steam version, however any version should work.
+Unofficial GFWL based builds need the launcher executable to be renamed (from `DARKSOULS.exe` to anything else, like `DARKSOULS-launcher.exe`) for the script to pick up the actual game executable.

 ## Features